top of page

 About Me

-I am an HCPC arts therapist, a BPS chartered clinical psychologist specialising in psychotherapy and a clinical supervisor.
+I am a bilingual arts therapist, a chartered clinical psychologist specialising in psychotherapy, and a clinical supervisor based in London.

-In pursuit of self-awareness, self-knowledge, and personal and spiritual growth, I began practising and studying yoga, meditation and mindfulness around twenty years ago and was a yoga and meditation teacher.
+In pursuit of personal and spiritual growth, I began practising and studying yoga, meditation and mindfulness over twenty years ago, and worked as a yoga and meditation teacher.
+To deepen this journey further, I went on to study psychology and psychotherapy.

 After completing the training in clinical psychology rooted in the psychoanalytic approach (ISPA-University Institute, Portugal), I studied psychodynamic psychotherapy (SPPC).
-Later, in London, I obtained an MA in Drama and Movement Therapy (Sesame) with an approach informed by Jungian Psychology (Royal Central School/University of London), bringing together two main areas of my life: the arts and psychotherapy.
+Later, in London, I obtained an MA in Drama and Movement Therapy (Sesame), with an approach informed by Jungian psychology and humanistic principles (Royal Central School/University of London), bringing together two main areas of my life: the arts and psychotherapy.

-Living in different cities and countries has given me a personal understanding of what it means to learn, adapt and live between cultures and languages.
+Having lived in different places, I have a personal understanding of what it can feel like to live between cultures and languages.

-With many years of experience in the UK and Portugal, I have worked in various organisational settings, including NHS, private and charity sectors.
+With many years of experience in the UK and Portugal, I have worked in various organisational settings, including the NHS, private and charity sectors.
 I worked for many years with the Portuguese police force, offering psychotherapy and counselling to police officers and their families.
-I have worked in a London-based multi-ethnic counselling service supporting adults, older adults, refugees and asylum seekers with mental health issues.
-I have also worked with a UK child bereavement charity, delivering individual and group therapy to children.
+In London, I worked in a multi-ethnic counselling service supporting adults, older adults, refugees and asylum seekers.
+I have also worked with a UK child bereavement charity delivering individual and group therapy to children.

-Alongside my psychotherapy practice, I have taught drama to young children, fostering their self-confidence and self-esteem while encouraging creativity and imagination, and facilitated drama-based workshops for families.
+Alongside my psychotherapy practice, I taught drama to young children, nurturing their creativity and imagination while fostering self-confidence and self-esteem.
+I also facilitated drama-based workshops for families.

 PROFESSIONAL MEMBERSHIPS AND ACCREDITATIONS

-- HCPC registered Arts Therapist (Health and Care Professions Council)
+- HCPC registered Arts Therapist (Health and Care Professions Council, UK)

 - Associate Fellow (AFBPsS) and Chartered Clinical Psychologist (CPsychol) of the British Psychological Society (BPS)